Our Amazon.com customers all agree…

 - Whisk the plain water for a few seconds (to wet your whisk), then pour the water out of the bowl and dry it thoroughly.

-- Add 1 teaspoon of Kiss Me Organics Culinary Grade Matcha to the clean, dry, large mug (or small bowl).
+- Add 1 teaspoon of Kiss Me Organics Ceremonial Grade Matcha to the clean, dry, large mug (or small bowl).

 - Add a cup of water and whisk vigorously (with your wrist, not your arm) using a bamboo whisk.